The Skysnag Blog

 Full DMARC enforcement

-Creating a DMARC record is not an easy job.
-Skysnag streamlines and simplifies DMARC setup, administration, and reporting procedures, reducing the time to complete DMARC policy enforcement substantially.
+Creating a DMARC record is easy, but reaching to enforcement levels safely is difficult.
+Skysnag streamlines and simplifies the entire DMARC setup, administration, reporting procedures, and enforcement, reducing the time to complete DMARC policy enforcement substantially.
 Our automated DMARC solution strengthens protection against phishing and spoofing by confirming that an email message came from the domain it claims to have come from.
-Skysnag generates DMARC reports for you that aid in investigating potential security problems and identifying potential risks from impersonation attacks.
-Get started with Skysnag and sign up using this link.